sheyll/b9-vm-image-builder/README.md

 A few core `data` types form an EDSL, and  `B9` contains functions to `read` and `show` then.

 Such a term can then be stored into a **text file** and is interpreted by a **command line invokation**.

+### Installation

+### Installation on NixOS

+* As **command line utility** in current directory:

+      $ nix-build -E 'import (fetchTarball https://github.com/sheyll/b9-vm-image-builder/archive/1.0.0.tar.gz) {}'

+  Now the executable `b9c` is in `./result/bin/`:

+      $ result/bin/b9c

+### Runtime dependencies

+To be able to use B9 install:

+* Linux
+* qemu
+* ext4 tools
+* genisoimage
+* mtools
+* vfat tools
+* ssh
+* rsync
+* bash
+* wget
+* sudo (optional)

+#### `LibVirtLXC` support

+* lxc
+* libvirt with lxc support (libvirt-driver-lxc, libvirt-daemon-lxc,...)
+* virsh

+B9 has been tested with libvirt version 1.2.12.

+Make sure that all neccessary daemons, e.g. `libvirtd.service`, `lxc.service`,..
+are active, that SELinux is configured correctly and that the `nbd` kernel module is loaded.

+If neccessary create a libvirt network configuration, e.g. by using the GUI front-end`virt-manager`.

+Depending upon the libvirt and lxc configuration of the system it might be nessary to allow the user, that will execute `b9c`, password-less `sudo` for these commands:

+* `virsh`
+* `rm`
+* `cat`
+* `cp`
+* `mv`

+#### For `SystemdNspawn` support

+* systemd

+#### For `Podman` support

+* podman

+#### For `Docker` support

+* docker

+After installing B9 (either from a binary package or by building from source) all its glory is availbe through a single executable called `b9c`.

+When `b9c` is started for the first time, it creates a configuration file in the users home directory called `~/.b9/b9.conf`.
+The path to that file can be changed using command line arguments.
+Execute:

+    b9c -h

+for a list of command line parameters and commands.

+`b9c` command line arguments always follow this pattern:

+    b9c <global-options> <command> <command-options> -- <build-script-extra-args>

+To enable B9 to work correctly on your machine edit the config file and make necessary adaptions.

+## General Overview

+Use B9 to compile your software into a deployable set of Linux-VM- or configuration images, from a set of scripts and input files and templates.

+The main goal of this tool is to provide a build tool to increase automation and reduce redundancy when creating configured, ready-to-run VM-images.

+One big thing is that it can produce many machines and cloud-configs from a single build file, because build files can describe concrete as well as parameterized generators.
+It can create parameterized VM-Images by uploading (e.g. system-)files assembled by syntax aware template application and combination, all statically checked by during the build.

+This sets B9 apart from e.g. cloud-init or other configuration management systems that provide configuration through user provided dynamic script-programs, which rely on the user to contain correct error handling.

+The general idea is the same as in statically type programming languages: catch errors as early as possible without relying on the user to create a covering set of tests/error checks.

+Certain sacrifies were made; there might be a steep laerning curve, but you will eventually get there.
+The tool at hand works stable and reliable.

+All builds happen in isolation, i.e. by default in random build directories, and are cleaned on failure.

+Also, B9 does not modify cached images.
+Work on VM-Images is always done on a copy of an image, and to speed things up, it is possible to explicitly use copy-on-write images.

+B9 creates bootable virtual machine images, without necessarily using virtualization itself.

+In essence B9 is a tool for _creation_, _configuration_ and _sharing_ of VM images and all peripheral artifacts, it creates:

+* VMDK/QCOW2/Raw VM images
+* Converted, extracted and resized copies of existing vm images
+* Empty VM images with extended 4 file system
+* Cloud-Config Images
+* Text files from template files with variable interpolation
+* Erlang OTP sys.config files

 ### Make VM Disk Images